Unforgiven (2001): Main event matches

-The sixth match featured The Rock defending the WCW Championship against Booker T and Shane McMahon in a handicap match.
-McMahon attempted a Leap of Faith on Rock but Rock avoided the move.
-Rock performed a Rock Bottom on McMahon and a Spinebuster on Booker.
-Test interfered in the match but Bradshaw stopped Test from interfering.
-Booker tried to pin Rock but Mike Chioda. a WWF referee, attacked the WCW referee Nick Patrick, who was refereeing the match.
-Earl Hebner replaced Patrick and took over as the official.
-Rock performed a Rock Bottom on Booker to retain the title.
+The sixth match featured The Rock defending the WCW Championship against Booker T, and Shane McMahon in a handicap match.
+McMahon attempted a Leap of Faith on The Rock, but The Rock avoided the move.
+The Rock performed a Rock Bottom on McMahon, and a spinebuster on Booker T. Test interfered in the match, but Bradshaw stopped Test from interfering.
+Booker T tried to pin The Rock, but Mike Chioda, a WWF referee, attacked the WCW referee Nick Patrick, who was refereeing the match.
+Earl Hebner replaced Patrick, and took over as the official.
+The Rock performed a Rock Bottom on Booker T to retain the title.

 In the final match on the undercard, Tajiri defended the WCW United States Championship against Rhyno.
 Rhyno performed a Gore on Tajiri to win the title.

 The main event featured Stone Cold Steve Austin defending the WWF Championship against Kurt Angle.
 Angle performed a Stone Cold Stunner on Austin for a near-fall.
-Austin performed an Angle Slam on Angle for near-fall.
+Austin performed a Angle Slam on Angle for a near-fall.
 Austin performed a Piledriver on Angle for a near-fall.
-Austin attempted a Stone Cold Stunner but Angle countered into an ankle lock.
+Austin attempted a Stone Cold Stunner, but Angle countered into an ankle lock.
 Austin submitted to the hold, meaning Angle won the title.
 Following his title win, Angle celebrated with his family until the entire WWF roster came out to congratulate him on his title win.